lucidInsomniac/lucidInsomniac/README.md

 Building up my portfolio to start job hunting.

 ## What I'm currently learning
-How JAM Stack web apps, transitioning collaboration group project from code camp into an open source, and more front-end development technologies
+How to build JAM Stack web apps, transitioning collaboration group project from code camp into an open source, and more front-end development technologies, local storage in React JS and finally working on building my pwnagotchi.
+Then on to learning/playing with Kali Linux.

 ## How to contact me